pondersource/nextcloud-mfa-awareness/README.md

 git submodule update --init
 composer install
 ```
+If you're using GitPod then these steps will already have been executed by
+`gitpod-init.sh` but it doesn't hurt to run them again.

-If got error for ext-zip library, just run that last command as:
+If you get an error about the ext-zip library, just run that last command as:
 ```
 composer install --ignore-platform-req=ext-zip